alexalexmaestro/v2ray-sspanel-rico_cracked/README.md

     bash install.sh

 ### hints
-- Tt's valid for most of the communication protocols, containing ws, ws+tls, tcp, udp and so on.
+- It's valid for most of the communication protocols, containing ws, ws+tls, tcp, udp and so on.

 - 'Docker' operation will take up the port: 2333(default, can be changed), 443(default, can be changed)
 'Docker_Caddy' operation will take up the port: 2333(default, can be changed), 10550(default, can be changed)<br>